|

 (XIII, 26)

-"Whatever the matrix in
+"Whatever the matrix in which they are produced,

 all beings with a shape arise from Brahman,